sharonzhou/long_stable_diffusion/README.md

 - [ ] output to html
 - [ ] output to latex
 - [ ] output to pdf
+- [ ] refactor from a sequence of script to a python library

 ### Future
 - [ ] Translation from English to 'prompt English' can be improved with: finetuned model with several million data samples (instead of 36)